mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 given your current context (which might look crazy in retrospect, too).
 People are good, and they're trying to do the right thing.
 That's the key thing to remember, even when it seems unlikely.

+Of course, I'm writing what I believe to be right, given my personal context.
+I might be wrong, which might prove I'm right. ;-)

 [^1]: With "community", I'm trying to be entirely general: it might be an open source community, or a company, or even a family.